ALL ON 4 Implant Diet

 Some individuals truly struggle to consume enough food in the early part of the recovery phase, and these tips are intended for those people.

-When you are able to return to a healthier diet, eliminating saturated fats and sugar while emphasizing fruits, vegetables, and lean proteins, it is important to do so.
+When you are able to return to a healthier diet, eliminating saturated fats and sugar while emphasizing fruits, vegetables, and lean proteins, is important to do so.

 7 Ways to Sneak Calories Into Your ALL-ON-4 Diet